tsonma/Toy_Manufacturer_Mexico/README.md

 ## Installation Instructions
 - Download the 4 csv files in the "Cleaned_Data" folder
-- Download the Power BI called "Dashboard"
+- Download the Power BI called "Dashboard" and change the file path in Power Query if you want to do additional adjustments.
+The file path will depend on where you save the csv files.

 ## Technologies Used
 - Cleaned the data in Python using Jupyter notebook on Visual Studio Code